Extremal permutations in routing cycles: Important notion and tools

-As the sum of all spins is zero, there must exists some orbit $P_j$ with spin sum $cn$ for some integer $c<0$.
-In particular, there exists a pebble $q\in P_j$ such that $q$ passes $p$ in the negative direction to arrive its destination.
+As the sum of all spins is zero, there exists some orbit $\pi_j$ with spin sum $cn$ for some integer $c<0$.
+In particular, there exists a pebble $q\in P_j$ such that $q$ passes $p=i_1$ in the negative direction to arrive its destination.
 So $s(q)+d^+(p, q)<0<s(p)$ and it follows that $p\succ q$, a contradiction. \end{proof}

-By above lemma, in our routing process, we will only swap comparable pebbles.
-The following lemma says that whether two pebbles swap is determined by the initial disbursement.
-So we will not keep track of the spins, but just see whether necessary swaps are swapped.
+Note that the order of pebbles is always associated with the current disbursement, which may not be the same as the initial disbursement.
+The following lemma says that whether or not two pebbles swap is determined by the initial disbursement.
+So we will not keep tracking of the spins, but just see whether necessary swaps are performed.

-\begin{lemma} If $p_i\succ p_j$, then after swap $p_i$ and $p_j$ are incomparable.
-If $p_i$ and $p_j$ are incomparable, then in the sorting process, they will be always incomparable. \end{lemma}
+\begin{lemma} If $p_i$ and $p_j$ are incomparable, then in the sorting process, they will always be incomparable.
+If $p_i\succ p_j$, then $p_i$ and $p_j$ are incomparable after the swap of $p_i$ and $p_j$. \end{lemma}